 - Insert a flashlamp into the insert and check from the outside that there are no holes or cracks in the filter paper. - Change the filter insert if there is any damage at all.
 Danger of engine damage.

 Assembly

 - 1. Assemble the air cleaner in reverse order. - 2.
-Reset the red plunger in the vacuum indicator by depressing the button.
+Reset the red plunger in the low pressure indicator by pressing in the button